ddl-botwick/cust-churn-dmm/.ipynb_checkpoints/README-checkpoint.md

 # cust-churn-dmm

-code to push cust churn prediction/ground truth data to s3 and then DMM - October 12th
+code to push cust churn prediction/ground truth data to s3 and then DMM - October 12th 457 PM

 ## Assets